 Despite the potential fines and obvious ethical conundrum, coerced or fake online reviews solicited to improve ratings, rankings and reputation for products, companies and services seem to have established their permanence in the digital marketplace.
 An article published earlier this year in the Washington Post shed light on the widespread practice of commissioning fraudulent reviews via Facebook in exchange for compensation or incentives.

 The more glowing ratings and reviews a product has on an online retail site like Amazon, the higher they show up in search results.
 Honest merchants and small businesses that use the platform are often crushed by the duplicitous dealings of competition, the Washington Post reports.

 Sometimes, however, the tables turn on those brands that use fake online reviews on their own websites.
-For instance, if a business requested its employees to write favorable reviews to jazz up a product or service listing, Google’s algorithm likely detects that the reviews come from one IP address or a small, defined location and remove that site from search results.
+For instance, Google penalizes businesses that request their employees write favorable reviews.
+How?
+Generally, Google’s algorithm likely detects that the reviews come from one IP address or a small, defined location and remove that site from search results.

 Plus, consumers that suspect a company employs fake reviews to amp up their site may call out the business, exposing the lie to other potential customers.
 That business quickly loses trust and credibility among its target market.

 How to Elicit Authentic Reviews

 While online reviews are important and often act as a powerful tool to convert site visitors into customers, using fake reviews is unethical at best and illegal at worst.
 Luckily, there are perfectly reasonable and principled ways to encourage customers to leave reviews for your company’s products or services.

 Social media and email marketing offer the ability to constantly engage with your company’s following.
 These channels serve as perfect vessels to request reviews from your best marketers – legitimate customers.
-Add a footnote in a weekly newsletter to encourage subscribers to leave a rating and review next time they visit the site.
+Add a footnote in a weekly newsletter to encourage subscribers to leave a rating and review.
 Post a similar callout on your social channels.